Foreign policy of the Recep Tayyip Erdoğan government: Saudi Arabia

 Diplomatic ties with Saudi Arabia were established in 1929.
 In recent years importance has been given to regional issues and to the improvement of bilateral relations to strengthen political, economic and military ties.

 In August 2006, King Abdullah Bin Abdulaziz El Saud made a visit to Turkey.
 This was the first visit made by a Saudi monarch in forty years.
-Soon after that, he made a second visit to Turkey in the following year on November 9, 2007.
+Soon after that, he made a second visit to Turkey in the following year on 9 November 2007.

 Turkish-Saudi trade volume has exceeded US$3.2 billion in 2006, almost double the figure achieved in 2003.
 In 2009, this amount reached US$5.5 billion and the goal for the year 2010 was US$10 billion.
 Trade is expected to increase even more, as the strategic locations of both countries translate into economies which are in a position to supplement each other.

 Syria

-During Erdoğan's term of office, the diplomatic relations between Turkey and Syria have significantly improved.
-While the two countries had come to the brink of war in late 1998, due to Syria's support for the PKK, relations entered a blossom in 2004.
-In 2004, President Bashar al-Assad arrived in Turkey for the first official visit by a Syrian President in 57 years.
-In late 2004, Turkish Prime Minister Erdoğan signed a free trade agreement with Syria.
+During Erdoğan's term of office prior to the Syrian civil war, diplomatic relations between Turkey and Syria had significantly improved.
+While the two countries had come to the brink of war in late 1998, due to Syrian support for the Kurdistan Workers' Party, relations entered a blossom in 2004, when President Bashar al-Assad arrived in Turkey for the first official visit by a Syrian president in 57 years.
+In late 2004, Erdoğan signed a free trade agreement with Syria.
 The visa restrictions between the two countries have been lifted in 2009, which caused an economic boom in the regions near the Syrian border.
 Political and economic cooperation grew ever stronger, while Turkey repeatedly attempted to mediate between Syria and Israel with the aim to achieve a peace agreement and the return of the Golan Heights to Syria.